beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/attributes.md

 - [Import] - imports a method from the specified DLL.
 This can be used when a DLL's lib file is not available.
 - [Inline] - inlines the function even on unoptimized builds
 - [Intrinsic] - ties a method to an intrinsic (generally only used in system libraries)
-- [NoDiscard] - if the return value of this method is not used at a callsite, a warning will be thrown
-- [NoDiscard] - throw a warning at compile time at callsites if the return value isn't used
+- [NoDiscard] - throw a warning at callsites if the return value of this method isn't used
 - [NoReturn] - denotes that this method will not return
 - [Obsolete] - marks a method as obsolete, throwning either a warning or error
 - [Optimized] - compiles method with optimizations enabled